mdsimon2/RPi-CamillaDSP/README.md

 - [Raspberry Pi Imager for Windows](https://downloads.raspberrypi.org/imager/imager_latest.exe)
 - [Raspberry Pi Imager for macOS](https://downloads.raspberrypi.org/imager/imager_latest.dmg)

-A brief note on micro SD cards, I've been using a [32 GB Sandisk Extreme Pro](https://www.amazon.com/gp/product/B06XYHN68L/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), others have mentioned they have had good experience with 32 GB Sandisk Ultras.
-I do not think the specific micro SD card is super important but if things seem slow or you have data corruption issues you might try one of the cards mentioned above.
-I've also had good luck with USB SSDs but prefer SD cards as they keep everything tidier.

 Open Raspberry Pi Imager, select your desired RPi, OS and micro SD card.
 Setup your hostname, username, password, SSH and wifi settings and click the Write button to write OS to micro SD card.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/raspberrypi_imager_settings.png" alt="raspberrypi_imager_settings" width="300"/>

-This install assumes you are managing the RPi remotely via SSH.
-If you are running Mac or Linux you will have terminal installed by default and can enter the commands shown in subsequent steps in this tutorial in terminal without issue.
+This install assumes the RPi will be managed remotely via SSH from a separate computer.
+With Mac or Linux terminal will installed by default and commands in subsequent steps of this tutorial in terminal without issue.

-If you are running Windows 10 or 11 I recommend installing Windows Subsystem for Linux (WSL).
+With Windows 10 or 11 it is recommended to install Windows Subsystem for Linux (WSL).
 Instruction below are condensed version of this -> https://docs.microsoft.com/en-us/windows/wsl/install.

 Open PowerShell as administrator as shown below.